Health department in Iowa confirms mouse in burrito at local restaurant

 Officials at Siouxland District Health Department (SDHD) received a complaint from the customer claiming that they found a mouse in their food while eating at the location.

-A photo of the mouse mixed in with the customer’s food circulated on Facebook, which generated many comments and reactions from Siouxlanders.
+A photo of the mouse mixed in with the customer’s food circulated on Facebook, which generated many comments and reactions.

 SDHD has confirmed that a mouse was found at a restaurant and was associated with the customer’s meal.
 Tyler Brock confirmed to KCAU 9 the mouse was found at Jim’s Burgers located on Gordon Drive.